janardhanv/scala-bootstrapper/lib/template/TUTORIAL.md

 TODO: add link to scala school lesson on SBT

+### Log some information about your service.

+You can use the java.util.logging package to implement logging for your service.
+You can initialize logging:

+	private[this] val log = java.util.logging.Logger.getLogger("birdname")

+and then log information based on a series of "Levels."
+As specified by java.util.logging.Level, there are 7 such levels: SEVERE (highest value) WARNING, INFO, CONFIG, FINE, FINER, and FINEST (lowest value).

+For example, if you want to log an info message, you can use:

+	log.info("Starting birdname service now.")

 ### Add an admin / dashboard page.

 ### Add a new dependency to your project, perhaps twitter/util?